 What makes plastic straws unique is that for the vast majority of people they are not necessary.
 What’s more, sustainable, ocean-friendly alternatives are available.

-Commit to skipping the straw and add your voice to the sea of people taking a stand for the ocean.
+If you don’t need to drink using a straw, commit to skipping the straw and add your voice to the sea of people taking a stand for the ocean.
 Sign the pledge now and when offered a straw, simply say “no thanks.”’
 It is a small step that goes a long way for ocean health.